-Summary: On 7/19/2013 CargoNet received a fictitious pickup theft from a CargoNet member.
+Summary: CargoNet received a fictitious pickup theft from a CargoNet member.
 The shipper company located in Rancho Cucamonga, CA, had great photos and a fingerprint of the suspect, which CargoNet referred to the California Highway Patrol.
 CargoNet learned that a known suspect was indeed the driver in this case as well as in two more fictitious pickups in Compton, CA and Santa Clarita, CA. CargoNet gathered enough evidence to get the California Highway Patrol, Cargo Theft Interdiction Program /San Bernardino County to launch a case.

-Summary: On August 13, 2013, CargoNet was contacted by LAPD stating that a search warrant was executed on a warehouse in Los Angeles, CA. The search warrant was executed and 3 suspects were subsequently arrested.
+Summary: CargoNet was contacted by LAPD stating that a search warrant was executed on a warehouse in Los Angeles, CA. The search warrant was executed and 3 suspects were subsequently arrested.
 The below listed products were present at the time of the raid.
 Some of the products were identified and recovered by querying the CargoNet system and through additional work with LAPD we were provided box pictures and lot codes, which were used to research and determine where the stolen products were shipped and who they were brokered to.
 The following products were recovered at the scene: 6 pallets of farm raised, tail on shrimp 16/25 which was fictitiously picked up on 8/5 in Anaheim, CA Energy drinks stolen from Ontario, CA • Natural foods frozen waffles Pineapple chunks, diced mangoes, and whole strawberries Various cuts and quantities of beef

-Summary: CargoNet received a report of a fictitious pickup occurring on July 25, 2014 in St Louis, MO.
+Summary: CargoNet received a report of a fictitious pickup occurring in St Louis, MO.
 Immediately CargoNet was suspicious of a relationship to a cargo theft ring out of the Chicago area.
 CargoNet worked with the victim freight broker and the trucking carrier that had its identity compromised to identify more victim freight brokers.
 Surveillance and correct and this ring out of Chicago, which was responsible for about 15 other fictitious pickups in the last two years, was involved.
 CargoNet was engaged with law enforcement on this group already and notified them of the most recent fictitious pickups.
 CargoNet's Command Center supported the investigation ran by the FBI by collecting and organizing information from all freight broker victims, running forensic analyses, coordinating efforts among multiple state agencies, and providing leads using subject matter expertise on cargo theft and the supply chains.
 In July, both drivers and the fictitious dispatcher responsible for these crimes were brought into custody by authorities.
-Search warrants implicated the ring in the latest series of fictitious pickups as well as cargo thefts in the Chicago area dating back to June 2013.
+Search warrants implicated the ring in the latest series of fictitious pickups as well as cargo thefts in the Chicago area dating back a year.
 CargoNet would like to recognize the incredible effort and teamwork by FBI -‐ St Louis, Illinois State Police, GMAT, Kentucky State Police, Bellefontaine Neighbors PD, New York State Police, NICB, and other fusion centers, state and local law enforcement.

 Summary A 7:00 AM on Thursday morning CargoNet received a call from a member stating that they had a driver on a load from Port Wentworth, Georgia to Gaston Alabama.
 The driver had a dispute with the owner and left the truck at a truck stop in Savannah, Georgia the product was fiber for a tire manufacturing plant.
 If the manufacturer didn't receive the product the plant would have to be shutdown.
 The local police wouldn't get involved because the trailer was not on NCIC.
 The GBI would not get involved because the trailer was not stolen it was located and viewed as a civil matter.
 CargoNet then proceeded to ask our member to conduct a three-way call with the local police department and CargoNet.
 CargoNet spoke to the responding officer and explained the situation to her which helped her come to the conclusion that it was a theft by conversion.
 CargoNet then passed the conversation back to the member who was able to coordinate with the police to secure an acceptable tow yard to off load and then transport the load to manufacturer.